Sustainable Games Standard

 The SGA Standard proposes to align game businesses in their approach to measuring and disclosing Scope 3 emissions, enabling greater and more strategic action to reduce their impact.

 Sustainable Games Alliance is a member-governed non-profit cooperative.
-Join now and proactively shape sustainability standards.
+Join now and proactively make gaming the most sustainable form of entertainment.